 Hidden in the hills about 1 hour east from Perth is Araluen Botanic Park.
 This year we had an invite to the opening of the 30th Annual Yates Springtime Festival at Araluen.
-The festival runs from 19th of August to late September.
+The festival runs from 19th of August to 30th of September.

 What is there to do Yates Springtime Festival?